-Courses are delivered online on the D2L Brightspace platform in an asynchronous format to make them available 24/7 for students juggling careers and busy lives.
+Courses are delivered online on the Canvas platform in an asynchronous format to make them available 24/7 for students juggling careers and busy lives.
 Required coursework includes topics of emergency management program administration, policy, and program evaluation through hands-on experiential learning.
 All coursework, including course syllabus, readings, instructor interactions, online discussion groups and other course activities, is delivered 100% online and can be completed in as few as 12 months.

 The program is designed to accommodate working professionals, active-duty military personnel, emergency first response professionals, government and non-profit disaster relief administrators, and private-sector business continuity and risk management professionals.
 Those interested in starting a career in the field of emergency management are also encouraged to apply.

 This course discusses concepts of hazard mitigation as well as implementation approaches and disaster planning.
 Techniques used in emergency operations planning, exercise design and evaluation, and public education are also covered.

 - To present natural and technological hazards and describe mitigation and its role in the phases of disaster management.

 - To explain policy strategies supported by the federal, state and local governments to address and support mitigation.

 - To present the nature and variety of land use management and planning implementation tools that promote mitigation.